smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 `openssl genrsa -aes128 -out C:\certs\admin.key 2048`

 #### 4.2 Generating a certificate sign request
 Like in step 3.2, this command will generate a certificate with a request to sign it.
 You will be asked to provide the password to the private key you just created.
-It will then ask you to fill the profile of the certificate, similarly to what you did with the CA. It is now important to provide the name of the administrator (for example in **Common Name**, or **Email Address**), as it will be used by NiFi to associate this certificate to the admin user account (see step 4.5 for more information).
+It will then ask you to fill the profile of the certificate, similarly to what you did with the CA. It is now important to provide the name of the administrator (for example in **Common Name**, or **Email Address**), as it will be used by NiFi to associate this certificate to the admin user account (see [4.5](#45-configure-nifi-to-find-the-administrators-name) for more information).
 The other fields are not very meaningful, but again, try to pick something that will help you recognize the certificate.

 Also note that it will ask you for a **challenge password** and an **optional company name**.
 The challenge password is very rarely used by some CAs when requesting to revoke a certificate.
 Both fields can safely be left blank.

 `openssl req -new -key C:\certs\admin.key -out C:\certs\admin.csr`

 #### 4.3 Signing the administrator’s certificate
 You can now have the CA sign your administrator’s certificate.
-It will ask for the password you created in step 1.1.
+It will ask for the password you created in [1.1](#11-creating-the-cas-private-key).

 `openssl x509 -req -in C:\certs\admin.csr -CA C:\certs\myCA.pem -CAkey C:\certs\myCA.key  -CAcreateserial -out C:\certs\admin.crt -days 730`

 #### 4.4 Converting from crt to p12
 This command will convert the signed certificate into **p12** format.
-It will ask you to provide the password you chose in step 4.1, and then it will ask you to choose an export password, needed to extract the certificate from the p12 file.
+It will ask you to provide the password you chose in [4.1](#41-generating-the-administrators-certificates-private-key), and then it will ask you to choose an export password, needed to extract the certificate from the p12 file.

 `openssl pkcs12 -export -out C:\certs\admin.p12 -inkey C:\certs\admin.key -in C:\certs\admin.crt -certfile C:\certs\myCA.pem -certpbe PBE-SHA1-3DES -name “admin”`

 #### 4.5 Configure NiFi to find the administrator’s name
 Finally, you have to uncomment two lines from the `nifi.properties` file (inside the `conf` subfolder of your NiFi installation) and give them proper values.\
-They are regular expressions used by NiFi to find the administrator’s name inside the certificate you created in step 4.2.
+They are regular expressions used by NiFi to find the administrator’s name inside the certificate you created in [4.2](#42-generating-a-certificate-sign-request).
 Configuring these two lines incorrectly can lead to 403 errors.

 The field names are: `EMAILADDRESS` (Email address), `CN` (Common Name), `OU` (Organizational Unit Name), `O` (Organization Name), `L` (Locality Name), `ST` (State or Province Name), `C` (Country Code).

-This particular configuration will take the administrator’s name from the `Common Name` field, but you can alter it depending on how you filled the profile during step 4.2.\
+This particular configuration will take the administrator’s name from the `Common Name` field, but you can alter it depending on how you filled the profile during [4.2](#42-generating-a-certificate-sign-request).\
 `nifi.security.identity.mapping.pattern.dn=^(EMAILADDRESS=(.*?), )?CN=(.*?), OU=(.*?), O=(.*?), L=(.*?), ST=(.*?), C=(.*?)$`\
 `nifi.security.identity.mapping.value.dn=$3`